Yainer Diaz Player Props: Astros vs. Rays

 Yainer Diaz At The Plate

-- In four of eight games this season, Diaz has had at least one hit, including one game with multiple hits.
+- Diaz has had a base hit in four of nine games this season, and multiple hits once.

-- In eight games played this season, he has not gone deep.
+- He has not gone deep in his nine games this year.

-- Diaz has driven in a run twice this year, but just one in each of those games.
+- Diaz has picked up an RBI twice this season, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.